NathanPesneau/NathanPesneau/README.md

 ## Hi there 👋

-💻 I'm currently learning web & software developpement at Ada Tech School.
-🌱 Before this career change I gratuaded an ecology and agronomy master degree and worked in this field for a bit.
+💻 I'm currently doing a 12 month apprenticeship in Nantes at https://les-tilleuls.coop/ 🌱 Before this career change I gratuaded an ecology and agronomy master degree and worked in this field for a bit.
 🛠 You will find here some of the group projects I worked on, programming languages & tools I have used.
-💼 I'm doing a 12 month apprenticeship in Nantes at https://les-tilleuls.coop/.
 📫 How to reach me: nathan.pesneau@gmail.com

 ## Front